-- Make sure all windows have window guards or window stops and be sure that your child cannot climb on furniture to reach a window.
+- Make sure all windows have window guards or stops and be sure that your child cannot climb on furniture to reach a window.
 Don’t rely on window screens to prevent falls from windows because they cannot hold the weight of a child who pushes against them.
 Be sure to cut any window or blind cords that are looped or that dangle, and make sure that all strings or cords are no longer than 12 inches.

 - Add nonslip pads under any rugs.